Ignatius Frederick Horstmann: Bishop of Cleveland

 On December 14, 1891, Horstmann was appointed as the third bishop of the Diocese of Cleveland by Pope Leo XIII.
 He received his episcopal consecration on February 25, 1892, from Archbishop William Elder, with Bishops William O'Hara and Silas Chatard serving as co-consecrators, at the Cathedral of Sts.
 Peter and Paul in Philadelphia.

-In the early 1890's, Horstmann faced a schism within the diocese.
+In the early 1890s, Horstmann faced a schism within the diocese.
 Polish parishioners at St. Stanislaus Parish in Cleveland, led by Reverend Anton Kolaszewski, were demanding more control over their parish with more sensitivity to their customs.
-Despite Horstmann's refusal, Kolaszewski continued to press for independence and accused the bishop of sexual abuse crimes.
 In 1892, Horstmann relieved Kolaszewski of his post.
 When the new pastor arrived for his first mass, a brawl broke out among parishioners.
 In 1894, many parishioners started a new independent parish, Immaculate Heart of Mary, with Kolaszewski as pastor; Horstmann excommunicated all of them.
 Years later, after the deaths of both men, the new church returned to the diocese.

 In 1907, Horstmann faced a second schism with Polish Catholics.
 After removing Reverend Casimir Zakrekac as pastor of St. Vitus Parish in Cleveland, he faced violent protests.
 After the parish rectory was stoned, the replacement priest was forced to flee.
 Over 100 people were arrested.
 On September 22, 1907, 5,000 Polish protesters marched on Horstmann's residence, demanding Zakrekac's reinstatement and home rule for St. Vitus.

 As bishop, Horstmann erected 22 ethnic parishes, but faced opposition from nationalist schismatic groups, including the Polish National Catholic Church.
 He founded the following institutions in the diocese: